CAMILLA CHAFER MYSTERY AUTHOR

 In writing Con Heir, I was thrilled to indulge in some art history and I want to share my research with you with the pieces that inspired The Pandora, and the artworks mentioned throughout the novel.

-Adding the history of each piece mentioned would be arduous - and not terribly exciting in the context of a mystery - so I'm glad to bring the artwork alive here.
+Adding the history of each piece in the novel would be arduous, and not terribly exciting in the context of pacing a mystery, so I'm glad to bring the artwork alive here.

 Inspiring The Pandora